There are people who decorate for Halloween. There are people who recreate a haunted house.

 Pumpkins and Prep

-“It’s a lot of work, but it’s so much fun,” says Emily Santiago, the lead naturalist in charge of events.
-On a Thursday afternoon one week before Hoot ‘n’ Howl opens, Santiago’s on the floor of a staff meeting room surrounded by spooky decorations: dozens of grinning fake pumpkins, a couple of ghoulish stumps, giant cauldrons, electric candles, string lights, black tinsel, six skeletal trees, boxes and boxes of art supplies and candy, and a massive white spider in a storage tub.
+“It’s a lot of work, but it’s so much fun,” says Jessica, the naturalist leading the event.
+On a Thursday afternoon one week before Hoot ‘n’ Howl opens, Jessica’s on the floor of a staff meeting room surrounded by spooky decorations: dozens of grinning fake pumpkins, a couple of ghoulish stumps, giant cauldrons, electric candles, string lights, black tinsel, six skeletal trees, boxes and boxes of art supplies and candy, and a massive white spider in a storage tub.

 It took five minivan trips to bring it all up from the storage buildings.

-“It takes all staff – it’s a team effort.” – Emily Santiago, Northwest Trek
+“We start about two weeks beforehand,” says Jessica.
+“It takes all staff – it’s a team effort.”

-While the maintenance team puts up glowing lights and bigger structures, and animal care staff decorate their own spaces, Santiago’s role is decorator-in-chief.
-She buys new items (like the skeletal willows) and tries to make traditions even bigger and better, like the spider-themed Bear Bridge.
+While the maintenance team puts up glowing lights and bigger structures, and animal care staff decorate their own spaces, Jessica’s role is decorator-in-chief.

 From Tombstones to Ghosts